natehershner/Chocoholics-Anonymous/README.md

 # SQL Setup
 1. Access the "CreateSQL" class and find the method titled "giveConnection"
 2. In this method you will see "String jdbcURL"; this is what you need to change.
-3. Replace "SeverName" with your server name, which can be found in SSMS
+3. Replace "ServerName" with your server name, which can be found in SSMS
 4. Replace "PortNumber" with your port number Note: If you do not know what port your server is on follow these steps

         Open the Sql Server Configuration Manager.